IronLanguages/dlr/README.md

 Installation
 ------------
 The best way to install the DLR is through the NuGet DynamicLanguageRuntime package.
-For now you will need to enable prerelease packages, as there is no production NuGet release yet.

 Documentation
 -------------